noiseprotocol/noise_spec/noise.md

 5. The handshake algorithm and `HandshakeState` objects
 =========================================================

-To send (or receive) a handshake message you iterate through the tokens that comprise the message's descriptor, writing (or reading) the public keys it specifies, performing the DH operations it specifies, and calling `MixKey()` on DH outputs and `MixHash()` on static public keys and payloads.
+To send (or receive) a handshake message you iterate through the **tokens** that comprise the message's descriptor.
+For each token you will write (or read) the public key it specifies, or perform the DH operation it specifies.
+While doing this you will call `MixKey()` on DH outputs and `MixHash()` on static public keys and payloads.

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
 A `HandshakeState` extends a `SymmetricHandshakeState` with DH variables.

-To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern.
+To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `MixHash()` for any static public keys that were exchanged prior to the handshake (see Section 6).
+Then you call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern.
 If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the